 Malcolm Lane was Director of Corporate Affairs at Tata Consultancy Service.
 This means he was responsible for helping manage one of India’s best known companies – Tata.
 Tata have recently broken records by producing the world’s cheapest car – “the Tata Nano”.
 As such, of late Tata has achieved staggering growth and has achieved a staggering revenue of $4bn.
 The Consultancy practice is one of the largest in the world

 Matthew is a familiar face on BBC News 24.
 After leaving Durham with a Law and Politics degree, he became a chartered accountant, and then joined the BBC in 1990.
 He has covered extensively for News 24, in Bosnia, Northern Ireland, during the Gulf War, and 9/11 in New York.

 Educated at Winchester and then at Oxford, the Nawab at the tender age of 21 was selected as captain on the Indian cricket team.
 He captained 14 matches – one of which was the first overseas victory for India against New Zealand.
-Now involved in politics he has been accolade with the Indian Arjuna Award.
 His wife, Sharmila Tagore (our International Ambassador) is one of Bollywood’s most famous actresses.
 His son and daughter (Saif Ali Khan and Soha Ali Khan) have excelled in acting in the Indian film industry with many awards between them.

 BARONESS SCOTT – President of the Liberal Democrats